amortensen/dots-architecture/draft-ietf-dots-architecture.md

 consequences for the DOTS deployment.

 Anycast signaling deployments similarly must also take into account active mitigations.
-Active mitigations initiated through a signaling session may involve diverting traffic to a scrubbing center.
-If the signaling session flaps due to anycast changes as described above, mitigation may also flap as the DOTS servers sharing the anycast DOTS service address toggles mitigation on detecting signaling session loss, depending on whether the client has configured mitigation on loss of signal.
+Active mitigations initiated through a signal channel may involve diverting traffic to a scrubbing center.
+If the signal channel flaps due to anycast changes as described above, mitigation may also flap as the DOTS servers sharing the anycast DOTS service address toggle mitigation on detecting signal channel loss, depending on whether the client has configured mitigation on loss of signal.

 Triggering Requests for Mitigation {#mit-request-triggers}